natanael-mixinge/natanael-mixinge/README.md

 # Hello, I'm Natanael Mixinge! 👋

-I am a Mid-Level Software Engineer and a student of Information Systems Management.
+Mid-Level Software Engineer and a student of Information Systems Management.
 With 3 years of programming experience, I build scalable web applications and engineer solutions for complex technical challenges.

 My objective is to evolve into Telecommunications Engineering, bridging the gap between high-performance software architecture and network infrastructure.